-Eventually, I was comfortable enough to lay them in their pack n’ play that had an overhead mobile.
-Your baby will be fine for a few minutes while you take care of yourself.
-It is important to remember to take care of yourself too after having a baby.
+Eventually, I was comfortable enough to lay them in their pack n’ play with an overhead mobile.
+Your baby will be fine for just a few minutes while you take care of yourself.
+It is important to remember to take care of yourself after having a baby.

 Is it okay to shower with your child?

 Yes, you can shower with your child.
 New moms find co showering with their baby is a great way to get a shower.
 It is also a great bonding experience for you and your baby.
 Ensure you have all the right baby-safe products available before attempting to co-shower with the baby.

 You may want to have someone available the first few times you do it, so you have someone to hand the baby off to.
 Once you get the hang of it, co-showering with your baby can be a fun experience.